BiswajitjenaA/public_folder/README.md

 # public_folder
 Bakwash

-Subject: Request for Support with Data Segregation Challenges

-Dear [Supervisor's Name],

 I hope this message finds you well.
-I wanted to bring to your attention some challenges I've been facing in my role as a data entry operator, particularly in the area of data segregation.
-The descriptions I'm working with are often lengthy, containing various dimensions, materials, and cases of inconsistent formatting, including uppercase issues.
+I wanted to discuss a challenge I've been facing with data segregation.
+The descriptions I work with daily are quite extensive, requiring attention to detail due to various factors such as dimensions, materials, and inconsistent formatting.

-Additionally, the manual I reference has numerous spelling errors, making the segregation process more time-consuming.
-As a result, meeting the daily target of 2000 segregations has become increasingly challenging.

-I would greatly appreciate any support or guidance you could provide to streamline the process and enhance efficiency.
-Perhaps we could explore ways to address the issues in the descriptions and improve the manual for a smoother workflow.

-Thank you for your understanding and assistance.

-Best regards,
-[Your Name]
+Moreover, the continuous strain on my eyes from closely monitoring the system has been impacting my efficiency, contributing to a lower daily target achievement.
+I believe addressing this issue could significantly enhance my productivity.